Generalized Spectral Clustering of Low-Inertia Power Networks: Clustering

 Good clusters tend to have small values of $\phi(\cdot)$, therefore, the network clustering problem can be framed as the optimization problem of minimizing the maximum of $k$ measures of badness, this is the $k$-way partitioning problem defined as

-The optimization problem (\ref{eqn:clustering_opt}) is an integer program known to be computationally challenging for large scale networks \cite{lee_multi-way_2014}, with the size of the feasible set, $k^n$, growing exponentially with the size of the network $n$.
+The optimization problem (\ref{eqn:clustering_opt}) is an integer program known to be computationally challenging for large scale networks \cite{lee_multi-way_2014} and the size of the feasible set, $k^n$, grows exponentially with the number of nodes in the network.
 For any choice of $k$, the solution to (\ref{eqn:clustering_opt}) corresponds to finding $k$ characteristic vectors in $\{1, 0\}^{n}$ with disjoint support \cite{cucuringu_scalable_2016} that minimizes $\rho(k)$.\

 From a power network control perspective, the $k$ sets obtained from the solution of (\ref{eqn:clustering_opt}) define $k$ loosely coupled\footnote{Clusters where the sensitivity of the real power flows $p_{\ell}$ to the line angles $\theta_{\ell} = \delta_i - \delta_j$, for $i$ and $j$ at the boundaries are minimized.} zones with balanced frequency responsive components.
 References \cite{alberto_required_2000, sajadi_synchronization_2022} emphasized the importance of frequency responsiveness (network damping) for improving the transient stability of low inertia grids.
 Clusters defined in this way ensure that disturbances originating in one cluster are unlikely to propagate through the network, since the line flows at the boundaries are relatively less sensitive.
 Moreover, having balanced frequency-responsive components across clusters also ensures that each cluster is able to respond to local disturbances.